beatngu13/pdf-zoom-wizard/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a bug report for the PDF Zoom Wizard
 title: ''
 labels: bug
 assignees: beatngu13